perryyee/Hot_Spots/README.md

-This is my first project for Coding Bootcamp.
+This is my first project for Coding Dojo.